NLxAROSA/cnd-on-tas-101-workshop/exercises/exercise-3-start.md

 * Test the application in the browser

-Nice work you now deployed your Fortune Service to PCF with a persistent database and load the configuration from the config server!
+Nice work!
+You now deployed your Fortune Service to PCF with a persistent database and load the configuration from the config server!

 ## Hints